 For students who have not been seen in the current academic year at CPS, an initial screening with a CPS mental health provider will occur.
-In order to verify your identity, please choose a passphrase or number which you will use for all future sessions.
-This limits the ability of another person to pose as you.
 This screening will also explore the appropriateness of telehealth services.

 Please remember that telephone and video communication may lack some visual or audio cues that might result in a misinterpretation or misunderstanding.
 If this were to happen, please assume that your mental health provider most likely has positive regard for you.
 Please identify this potential misunderstanding to your mental health provider to explore ways to reduce any unnecessary feelings of discomfort.

 In the event of technology failure, the most reliable backup is a phone or alternate phone number.
 Therefore, it is recommended that you always have a phone available and that you provide your mental health provider with your phone number(s).
 If you get disconnected from a video conferencing session, restart the session.
-If you are unable to restart the session and do not receive a phone call from your mental health provider on the established backup number(s), e-mail your mental health provider.
+If you cannot restart the session and do not receive a phone call from your mental health provider on the established backup number(s), email your mental health provider.

-Please note that the following set of tips to increase the privacy of your telehealth appointment is not intended to be all inclusive and are only suggestions.
+Please note that the following set of tips to increase the privacy of your telehealth appointment is not intended to be all-inclusive and is only a suggestion.
 Please use your discretion to assess how your specific environment/technology might affect the level of security, privacy, and confidentiality of your information.

 - Plan to conduct your session in a private location where others cannot hear or see you.

 - Use encrypted video conferencing technology.
-Monmouth CPS uses Zoom and doxy.me, both encrypted applications.
+Monmouth CPS uses an encrypted application of Zoom.

 - Password protect your computer, tablet, phone, and any other device with unique passwords (do not use the same password for every device or platform).